PurnimaPathak44/Project-1/README.md

 Line graphs were created to demonstrate how Film Rating movies changed throught the year 1961-2015.

+PG-13 movies were not introudce until July 1, 1984 which is why it shows up around that timeframe on the line graphs.

+The average budget was similar for all ratings until around 1996 where G, PG, and PG-13 movie budgets increased.
+On average, the budget is highest for G-Rated movies and lowest for R-Rated movies.

 ### 4. "Top 10 Directors vs Revenue and Runtime Regression"

 ## Conclusion